carkod/Canvas-React-Node-MySQL/README.md

 * Redux-Saga for asynchronous tasks

-This app was initially based on [this great blog post](https://www.fullstackreact.com/articles/using-create-react-app-with-a-server/) and their [repository](https://github.com/fullstackreact/food-lookup-demo)

 ## Getting this App up and running

 1. First of all [Install or update NVM and Node (if you haven't done so)](#install-or-update-nvm-and-node) (if you haven't done so)